learntocloud/learn-to-cloud/README.md

-# 6 month foundation in cloud computing learning plan
+# Learn the fundamentals of Cloud Computing in 6 months

+![Timeline](img/timeline.png)

+---

 This is the learning path I would take if I had to start all over again and work my way up to junior cloud engineer skill set in about 6 months:

-![Timeline](img/timeline.png)

 | Phase      | Title    | Time commitment     |
 | :------------- | :----------: | -----------: |